nemarDatasets/on006890/README.md

 ## Overview
 This repository contains a wireless subdural ECoG (iEEG) dataset from *Macaca fuscata* monkeys, organized in compliance with the iEEG-BIDS specification.
-Recordings were acquired daily using a wireless, inductively powered implant;
-data are curated and exported into BIDS to support reproducible neuroscience.
+Recordings were acquired several times each week using a wireless, inductively powered implant.
+The data were curated and organized in BIDS format to facilitate reproducible research in neuroscience.

 Keywords: wireless subdural ECoG, iEEG, Macaca fuscata, BIDS-compliant dataset, longitudinal recordings, task-based neurophysiology